Inside Valentino Fall Winter 2026

 3. The Sculptural Lace and Taffeta Evening Look

-4. The Red Dress
+4. The Closing Red Dress

-A Gentle Disturbance
+Final Reflection | A Gentle Disturbance

 - Fur against lace